 If you believe you have been involved in an incident of sexual misconduct, you have the right to pursue action through the University conduct system and/or the appropriate law enforcement authorities.
 Options for reporting sexual misconduct are provided below.
-Assistance is available upon request for individuals wishing to review these reporting options regardless of whether a formal complaint is filed with the Office of Affirmative Action or to law enforcement officials.
+Assistance is available upon request for individuals wishing to review these reporting options regardless of whether a formal complaint is filed with the Title IX Coordinator, or Deputy Title IX Coordinators, or to law enforcement officials.